CodeYourFuture/curriculum/content/js1/blocks/logging/index.md

 {{</note>}}

 `console.log` logs the result of expressions while our program is executing.
-This is very useful for complex programs when we need to check the values expressions evaluate to in our program.
+This is very useful for complex programs when we need to check what values expressions evaluate to at _specific moments_ of our program execution.

 Let's see how to use `console.log` .
 In a file called `example.js`, write the name of the function `console.log`.